How to Hang Curtains like a Pro!

 When your pleats are how you want them, loosely tie a piece of ribbon/string around the middle of the panel.
 Follow the pleats down with your fingers and tie another piece of string towards the bottom of the panel.

-Since mid October, I have been working on refreshing my two guest bedrooms.
-They were both a sorry mess and stuck in the 90’s.
-I will get into more of that later, but these are the window panels I chose for both rooms.
+Our home has two guest rooms and they were both a sorry mess and stuck in the 90’s.
+We emptied them out completely, and started from scratch.
+We had the original hardwood floors refinished, and everything was painted.
+These are the window panels I chose for both rooms.
 They are Emery Linen/Cotton Pole Pocket Drapes in ivory from Pottery Barn.
-I got the version with the black-out lining so the rooms would be dark in the morning since they face the East.
+I got the version with the black-out lining so the rooms would be dark in the morning since they face the east.
 I am really pleased with the way they turned out.
 It’s been years since I purchased ready-made panels because I almost always make my own soft furnishings.
 This time I took the easy route and was not disappointed.